Summer Curb Appeal Ideas

 Thanks, Luke for reaching out to me to get some tips for improving curb appeal during the summer.
 The summer is not a very long season in the Rochester NY area, however, it can be a great time to be selling a home if the proper steps are taken.

 One of the most important tips for improving summer curb appeal is making sure that buyers who are driving by your home see nothing but a clean and crisp appearance.
 This includes making sure the front door of the home is freshly painted, any exterior wood trim is freshly painted, the lawn is cut, and the edging along any flower beds or sidewalks is tightened up.
 Some buyers will elect not to look at a home if it doesn’t look well-kept from the street!

 Another simple, yet effective, tip for improving summer curb appeal is to make sure any plants, shrubs, and bushes are trimmed.
-A home that has overgrown bushes and weed filled flower beds screams deferred maintenance.
+A home that has overgrown bushes and weed-filled flower beds scream deferred maintenance.
 In most cases, I suggest to sellers that less is more when it comes to flowers, plants, shrubs, and bushes.
 Some buyers see an overabundance of landscaping as a ton of extra work.

-Bottom line, a home has excellent curb appeal during the summer has an advantage over other homes that are for sale.
-The quality of a homes curb appeal has an impact on how long it takes to sell a home and also how much a home will sell for!
+The bottom line, a home that has excellent curb appeal during the summer has an advantage over other homes that are for sale.
+The quality of a home’s curb appeal has an impact on how long it takes to sell a home and also how much a home will sell for!

 Want to make a great first impression on potential buyers during the summer months?
 It starts with the right curb appeal and outdoor living spaces.